harsh-vador/Blackjack/README.md

 # Blackjack

-Code is written in Blackjack.py and is converted into .exe file using PyInstaller.
+Code is written in Blackjack.py and is converted into an .exe file using PyInstaller.